Kohkitos/data-cleaning-sharks/README.md

 ![cover](https://github.com/Kohkitos/data-cleaning-sharks/blob/main/img/shark2.jpg)

 # Data Cleaning Project
-Iron Hack's second week Data Cleaning project with Pandas using a data set about Shark Attacks globaly.
+Iron Hack's second week Data Cleaning project with Pandas using a data set about Shark Attacks globally.

 This `README.md` will work as kind of a blog of my procedure during the project.
 Any insights will be inside the `sharks.ipynb`.